rockstor/rockstor-doc/interface/docker-based-rock-ons/plex-media-server.rst

 files.

 .. note::
-    Plex optionally offers the option to use hardware-based transcoding capabilities.
+    Plex optionally offers the configuration to use hardware-based transcoding capabilities.
 This Rock-on supports Intel's Quick Sync capabilities.
 To determine whether the (Intel) CPU used in the Rockstor installation supports Quick Sync, refer to `Intel's Product Specifications <https://ark.intel.com/>`_ If this is desired, another share needs to be created for temporary storage while transcoding takes place.